-There is a balanced mix of group and individual work, and you will be assessed through a variety of assignments including written work, digital media projects and portfolios, presentations, research reports, picture essays, and extended projects.
+There is a balanced mix of group and individual work, and you will be assessed through a variety of assignments including presentations, research essays, extended projects, and digital media projects and portfolios, and examinations.

 For more details see our full glossary of assessment terms.

-Bristol has a unique approach to media production, with a rich vein of media arts, innovation and activism.
-You will be encouraged to engage with the local creative and cultural industries throughout the course and undertake a more formal placement in year three.
+Bristol's approach to media culture and production is unique.
+Discover a vibrant mix of media arts, innovation and activism and engage with the local creative and cultural industries throughout the course.

-You will have access to a range of technical facilities at Frenchay including bespoke computing suites equipped with industry-standard creative software, and areas for moving and still image production and editing.
+Your sessions will be in excellent facilities with bespoke computing suites, creative media software, and areas for moving and still image production and editing.

-All students use HD video cameras, digital SLRs and industry-standard software for photographic, video and web-based production on both Apple Mac and PC platforms.
-Full support and instruction are provided by our technical staff, all highly qualified experts.
-Senior researchers and PhD students at the Digital Cultures Research Centre teach on this course.
+All students will use HD video cameras, digital SLRs and industry-standard software for photographic, video and web-based production on both Apple Mac and PC platforms.
+Our experienced technical staff will provide you with support and instruction.

 Careers / Further study

-Discover how studying media and culture led to Kirsty's career in journalism.
+Discover how studying media and culture kickstarted Cat's career in television.

 Full Time Course